vbx237/Project-02/README.md

 # Project-02
 Scripting in Bash

-A summary of what I did for this project is located at (username blocked out): https://gofile.io/d/pFEpTE
+A summary of what I did for this project is located at (username blocked out in images): https://gofile.io/d/pFEpTE

 Source: https://linuxconfig.org/bash-scripting-tutorial-for-beginners